Draconov/gba-media-maker/README.md

 ### Browser

 The GitHub Pages site is static.
-Conversion runs in the browser with WebAssembly.
-The project does not require a video-upload server.
+Conversion runs locally in the browser with WebAssembly and does not require a video-upload server.

 See [`SECURITY.md`](SECURITY.md) for vulnerability-reporting guidance.

 ## Build from source

-Requirements:
+### Requirements

 - Go 1.23 or newer
 - FFmpeg for conversions and integration tests
 - LLVM tools (`clang`, `ld.lld`, and `llvm-objcopy`) to rebuild the GBA player
 - Node.js and npm for the standalone website

-Run the Go checks:
+### Go checks

 ```bash
 go fmt ./...